huggingface/text-generation-inference/docs/source/supported_models.md

 ## Supported Models

-List of optimized models are below.
+The following models are optimized and can be served with TGI:

 - [BLOOM](https://huggingface.co/bigscience/bloom)
 - [FLAN-T5](https://huggingface.co/google/flan-t5-xxl)